FarronF/limerick-council-meetings/meetings/2017/01/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes of Meeting - Municipal District of Cappamore-Kilmallock - 15th December 2016.md

 The existing public lighting in Hospital is currently being assessed and a report

-including detailed costs for the replacement of them on the regional road will be--- 5
+including detailed costs for the replacement of them on the regional road will be
+---
+5

 completed in January 2017.
 Due to the large number of lights, it is likely that